ksoze84/usefun/README.md

 }
 ```

 Alternatively, you can use get and set syntax for each state variable.
-And use the extendFun( Fun, extend ) utility function.
+Then use the extendFun( Fun, extend ) utility function.
+Extending must be done before enabling Fun.
 ```tsx
 const classRoomSetup = ( chairs = 0, tables = 0 ) => ({
   state : () => [chairs, tables] as const,